ashishhiggins/QuizApp/README.md

 *   Spring Web MVC
 *   Swagger Open API (documentation)
 *   H2 Database (in-memory database for development)
-*   Docker (for containerization)

 ## Running the application

-You can run the application in two ways: directly using Maven or using Docker.
+You can run the application using Maven

 ### Running with Maven